Massless Representations in Conformal Space and Their de Sitter Restrictions: Appendix: de Sitter (dS) Massless Unitary Irreducible Representations (UIRs)

 which shows that the operators $J_{0i}$ transform in the vector ($4$-dimensional) representation of the compact group $\mathrm{SO}(4)$.
 Under the homomorphism $\mathrm{SO}(4) \cong \mathrm{SU}(2)_L \times \mathrm{SU}(2)_R$, this $4$-vector corresponds to the bi-spinor representation $\big(\tfrac{1}{2}, \tfrac{1}{2}\big)$, with dimension $\texttt{d}\big(\tfrac{1}{2},\tfrac{1}{2}\big) = (1+1)(1+1) = 4$.

 When $J_{0i}$ acts on a compact multiplet $(\texttt{j}_L,\texttt{j}_R)$ it therefore produces states in the tensor product:

 with the obvious convention that any term with a negative spin is omitted.
-Thus, the noncompact generators connect up to four neighboring $\mathrm{SO}(4)$ multiplets; repeated application of the noncompact generators builds a ``tower of multiplets'' which, together with the action of the compact algebra, spans the full UIR Hilbert space.
+Thus, the non-compact generators $J_{0i}$ (with $i=1,\dots,4$) connect up to four neighboring $\mathrm{SO}(4)$ multiplets; repeated application of the non-compact generators builds a ``tower of multiplets'' which, together with the action of the compact algebra, spans the full UIR Hilbert space.

+In summary, a dS UIR decomposes into a (generally countable) collection of $\mathrm{SO}(4)$ multiplets $(\texttt{j}_L,\texttt{j}_R)$.
+The compact generators $J_{ij}$ act within each multiplet, whereas the non-compact generators $J_{0i}$ link multiplets according to the Clebsch-Gordan decomposition with $\big(\tfrac{1}{2}, \tfrac{1}{2}\big)$; there is no analogue of a globally conserved energy label as in anti-dS space.

-\begin{Remark} {The foregoing ``tower of $\mathrm{SO}(4)$ multiplets'' picture is the natural description for the dS discrete-series type representations (those admitting lowest or highest weight with respect to the compact subalgebra).
+\begin{Remark} {\textbf{(discrete series multiplet tower).} The foregoing ``tower of $\mathrm{SO}(4)$ multiplets'' picture is the natural description for the dS discrete series type representations (those admitting lowest or highest weight with respect to the compact subalgebra).
 For the dS principal-series and complementary-series representations, the structure is different (continuous labels arise and the decomposition into compact multiplets must be handled with the appropriate spectral-theoretic tools), so the seed-multiplet construction should be understood in the appropriate representational context.} \end{Remark}

-In summary, a dS UIR decomposes into a (generally countable) collection of $\mathrm{SO}(4)$ multiplets $(\texttt{j}_L,\texttt{j}_R)$.
-The compact generators $J_{ij}$ act within each multiplet, whereas the noncompact generators $J_{0i}$ link multiplets according to the Clebsch-Gordan decomposition with $\big(\tfrac{1}{2}, \tfrac{1}{2}\big)$; there is no analogue of a globally conserved energy label as in anti-dS space.

 For the dS massless UIRs, the structure simplifies.
 As a direct consequence of the preceding discussion, the full Hilbert space is generated from a chiral seed multiplet:

 where the helicity is encoded in the chirality of the seed multiplet (see Remark \ref{Remark Helicit+-}):